DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 2  Parser.md

 Make sure that you test your code.
 Change your main to instantiate a parser (passing in the tokens from the lexer) and then call parse on the parser.
 Right now, it will only process a single line.
 Print your AST by using the “ToString” that you created.
-Use several different mathematical expressions and be sure that order of operations is respected.
+Use several mathematical expressions and be sure that order of operations is respected.
 Then add a call to Resolve() and check the math.